-The Safety Officer shall give advice to the Event Director on any matters regarding safety and will be in consultation on weather forecasts and briefings as well as report on any noted changes in weather conditions as noted throughout the flight period.
+The Safety Officer shall give advice to the Director on any matters regarding safety and will be in consultation on weather forecasts and briefings as well as report on any noted changes in weather conditions as noted throughout the flight period.
 Mandatory operational procedures for the safety officer are contained in the Safety Officer's Handbook (SOH).

-4.6 TECHNICAL SUPPORT OFFICERS
+4. 6 TECHNICAL SUPPORT OFFICERS

 Technical Support Officers are competition officials who are responsible to the Chief Scorer.
-If utilized, they are responsible for the computer mapping software and verifying the records of each pilot's flight track.
-Their duties include the downloading of the GPS tracks and they will be responsible for verifying each pilot's recorded track and recording relevant information regarding their flight and performance during the task for the Chief Scorer.
+If utilized, they are responsible for reviewing the records of each pilot's flight track.
+Their duties may include recording relevant information regarding their flight and performance during the task for the Chief Scorer.